 Similar to the Chilean Coastal Cordillera, the global data compilation also shows an increase and then decrease in the chemical weathering, physical erosion, and total denudation rates with increasing MAP (Fig. 6).
-In general, values of the CDF are around 0.4 to 0.6 in the global data compilation (Fig. 6 and S3B), and suggest similar physical erosion and chemical weathering rates as observed in some other studies (e.g., Riebe et al., 2001; Dixon et al., 2009; Granger and Riebe, 2014).
+In general, values of the CDF are around 0.4 to 0.6 in the global data compilation (Fig. 6 and S3B) and a strong coupling between rates of denudation and chemical weathering is observed (e.g., Riebe et al., 2001; Dixon et al., 2009; Granger and Riebe, 2014).
 However, values below and above 0.4 to 0.6 are also observed (Fig. 6).
 CDF values above 0.6 indicating extreme weathering rates are rare.
 CDF values corrected for the chemical erosion factor after Riebe and Granger (2013) from Puerto Rico and McNabb Track in New Zealand are higher than 0.6 (Table S9).
-More often, CDF values are lower than 0.4 and may even be close to zero indicating that chemical weathering is not operative or occurs only at low rates (e.g., Riebe et al., 2004a; Norton and von Blanckenburg, 2010; Ferrier et al., 2012).
+More often, CDF values are lower than 0.4 and may even be close to zero indicating that chemical weathering is absent or reduced (e.g., Riebe et al., 2004a; Norton and von Blanckenburg, 2010; Ferrier et al., 2012).
+CDF values below 0.4 are reported from dry and hot places with low vegetation where water as a weathering

+- et al., 2012).
 CDF values below 0.4 are reported from dry and hot places with low vegetation where water as a weathering agent is rare (e.g., Pan de Azúcar, this study).
 Other settings with low CDF values were previously encountered in cold regions with frost cracking and/or snow (e.g., Idaho Batholith, Ferrier et al., 2012; Switzerland, Norton and von Blanckenburg, 2010).
-Chemical weathering in cold regions might be low due to low temperatures, which in turn enable frost cracking and snow to increase physical erosion rates and diminish CDFs (Table S9).
-However, not only do climate and vegetation influence values of CDFs, but so does topography.
+Chemical weathering in cold regions might be low due to low temperatures which in turn enable frost cracking and snow - 430 increasing physical erosion rates and diminishing CDFs (Table S9).
+However, not only climate and vegetation influence values of CDFs but also topography.
 For example, low CDFs are reported from Point Reyes in California by Burke et al. (2007).
-This study area is underlain by a granodioritic lithology and located in a mediterranean climate with 800 mm/yr of precipitation (Heimsath et al., 2005).
+This study area is underlain by a granodioritic lithology and located in a mediterranean climate with 800 mm/yr of precipitation

+(Heimsath et al., 2005).
 The vegetation cover is grassland, shrubs, and trees, which host pocket gophers.
 CIA values of 59 for bedrock and 63 to 91 for soils (average 81) are reported.
 CDF values range from 0.06 to 0.75 with an average of 0.26.
+Average CDF values of thin soils (<60 cm) in divergent slope positions are 0.51, whereas thick soils (>60 cm) in a divergent

-Average CDF values of thin soils (<60 cm) in divergent slope positions are 0.51, whereas thick soils (>60 cm) in a divergent position and soils in convergent positions indicate an average value of 0.13.
+- 435 Average CDF values of thin soils (<60 cm) in divergent slope positions are 0.51, whereas thick soils (>60 cm) in a divergent position and soils in convergent positions indicate an average value of 0.13.
 Burke et al. (2007) concluded that thick soils act as a buffer against intense chemical weathering and inhibit high chemical weathering rates.
 In summary, the decrease of CDFs with increasing MAP could be explained by reduced chemical weathering of saprolite due to buffering by thick soils (e.g., Burke et al., 2007).
-The protective nature of thick soils may distance vegetation from "fresh" nutrients in bedrock thereby leading to nutrient recycling (e.g., Oeser and von Blanckenburg, 2020; Koester et al., 2020) rather than nutrient acquisition from unweathered bedrock.
+The protective nature of thick soils may distance vegetation from "fresh" - 440 nutrients in bedrock thereby leading to nutrient recycling (e.g., Oeser and von Blanckenburg, 2020; Koester et al., 2020) rather than acquisition from unweathered bedrock.
 This finding is consistent with previous work that has identified a decrease in chemical weathering rates with increased soil thickness as well as a 'speed limit' to chemical weathering rates (e.g., Dixon and von Blanckenburg, 2012).
-In essence, dense vegetation could be functioning as a 'biotic break' on soil production and weathering.
+In essence, setting with dense vegetation could be functioning as a 'biotic break' on soil production and weathering.